 Italian Meringue Buttercream with a hint of orangerecipe from Cake Love by Warren Brown; makes 2-2 1/2 cups

-candy thermometer is necessary for this recipe
+* a candy thermometer is necessary for this recipe

 2 1/2 egg whites